KazzK94/url-shortener/README.md

 You just need to visit the shortUrl generated in the Shorten URL step, and you will be automatically redirected.

 # Future Plans

+## Authentication
-In the future this API will require authentication and an API Key.
+In the future this API will require authentication.

+## API Key
+The app will give an API Key so any user can use the shortener in their site.

+## Tracking Short URL visits
+Track how many times a specific short url was visited.